 You may also experience these types of problems when your computer’s resources are limited.
 Try not to run other applications while accessing streaming media.

-In general our videos will play well over wireless connections.
-However, wireless connections add yet another layer of network complexity and cause more slowdown.
+Yes, but bandwidth over wireless connections add yet another layer of network complexity and cause more slowdowns.

-As long as you have a newer version of the flash player, you should have no problems watching the videos on your Unix computer.
+As long as you have a recent version of a modern browser such as Firefox you should have no problems watching the videos on your computer regardless of the operating system.
 The easiest way to find out is to play the test video.

-We have tested the videos on Android on Android 2.3 and above however, that does not necessarily mean it will play on all devices.
-The best way to find out is to play the test video on your device.
+We have tested the videos on Android 2.3 and above however, that does not necessarily mean it will play on all devices.
+The best way to find out is to play the test video on your device.ontent

-17. Will the videos work on my Windows 8 Tablet or Smart Phone?
+Toggle Co17.
+Will your videos play on my Windows 8 Tablet or Smart hone?ntent